videoDAC/community/README.md

-# Transcoding on Livepeer
+# Transcoding for videoDAC on Livepeer

-Here is how to run a Livepeer Transcoder.
+Here is how to run a Livepeer Transcoder to provide Transcoding capacity in videoDAC's operations in Livepeer's Transcoding Marketplace.

 It assumes you have a Mac or Linux computer.